Quantum simulation of electronic structure via quantum fast multipole method

 \section{Fast Multipole Method preliminaries}

 Here, we review the classical FMM for a system consisting of $\eta$ point particles.
 For the sake of clarity, we describe the non-adaptive case that is suitable for systems where the particles are roughly uniformly distributed within a cubic simulation cell.
+Note that our quantum implementation does not rely on uniform distribution; in Section \ref{sec:adaptive} we describe the full adaptive algorithm.
 Let $q_i$ and $\vb{r}_i$ ($i \in [\eta] \coloneqq \{1,\dots, \eta\}$) be the charge and position of the $i$th particle, respectively.
 Our objective is to compute the total potential energy given by

 for some kernel function $\Phi$, where $V_i = \frac 12 \sum_{j \in [\eta] \setminus \{i\}} \Phi(\vb{r}_i,\vb{r}_j)q_j$.
 In the case where all particles are electrons and we are interested in the Coulomb potential in 3D, we have $q_i = -1$ for all $i$ and $\Phi(\vb{r}_i,\vb{r}_j) = 1/\|\vb{r}_i -\vb{r}_j\|$ (using atomic units).
-Computing $V$ exactly involves summing over all pairs of particles, which requires $\mathcal{O}(\eta^2)$ operations.
+Computing $V$ exactly involves summing over all pairs of particles, which requires $\cO(\eta^2)$ operations.

 Instead, the FMM separates the potential experienced by each particle $V_i$ into near-field and far-field contributions,